awsdocs/aws-iot-docs/developerguide/config-and-test-rules.md

 1. On the **Create a Rule** page, choose **Create rule**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/create-sns-role-4.png)

-For more information about creating rules, see [ Rules](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html)\.
+For more information about creating rules, see [AWS IoT Core Rules](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html)\.

 ## Test the Amazon SNS Rule<a name="test-rule"></a>